-Power is delegated to the Commission to adopt the regulatory technical standards referred to in the second subparagraph of this paragraph in accordance with Articles 10 to 14 of Regulation (EU) No 1095/2010."
+Power is delegated to the Commission to adopt the regulatory technical standards referred to in the second subparagraph in accordance with Articles 10 to 14 of Regulation (EU) No 1095/2010.

-(3a) Article 5(1) is replaced by the following:
+(4) in Article 5, paragraph 1 is replaced by the following:

-"1.
+'1.
 The issuer of shares or debt securities shall make public a half-yearly financial report covering the first six months of the financial year as soon as possible after the end of the relevant period, but at the latest three months thereafter.
-The issuer shall ensure that the half-yearly financial report remains available to the public for at least 10 years."
+The issuer shall ensure that the half-yearly financial report remains available to the public for at least 10 years.';